EgoChronos/Fan-Speed-Controller-using-Temperature---ATmega32/README.md

 o	Microcontroller: ATmega32.

-You can read the full requirments in the attached file.
+You can read the full requirements in the attached file.
 Thank you.